At myORTHODONTIST Vancouver we can use Invisalign treatment to help straighten teeth using a custom-made series of clear orthodontic aligners.

 Our team will carefully evaluate your needs during your initial consultation, to determine if you're a good candidate for Invisalign.
 This initial consultation will also be an opportunity for you to ask any questions you may have about Invisalign, the costs involved, dental/orthodontic insurance, or anything else you're wondering about.

 The myORTHODONTIST Vancouver team will take x-rays, pictures and impressions of your teeth.
 These will be used to create a digital 3-D image of your mouth.
 Based on these images, your orthodontist will develop a detailed treatment plan, including the exact movements of your teeth, and the approximate duration of treatment.
 We will also show you a virtual representation of how your teeth will move during each stage.
 Treatment usually takes about a year for adults.
 For teens the length of treatments is comparable to that of braces.

-The day you reach the end of treatment is an exciting one – and you'll find yourself smiling from ear to ear!
+The day you reach the end of treatment is an exciting one – and you may find yourself smiling from ear to ear!
 At your final appointment with the myORTHODONTIST Vancouver team during your Invisalign treatment process, they will determine if you will need retainers to keep your teeth in their correct positions.